homestar92/ring-lardner-transcriptions/Where Do You Get That Noise.md

 "And she was a blonde?" says Carey.

 "Blonde nothin'!" says Hawley.
-Her hair was as black as Chief Meyers'.
+"Her hair was as black as Chief Meyers'.
 And when you see a girl with black hair you know it's natural color.
 Take a blonde and you can't tell nothin' about it.
 They ain't one in a thousand of 'em that ain't dyed their hair."

 Cap couldn't stand it no longer.